|

 holes need to be drilled.
 It must also "kick-up" without damage if struck by

 another object.
-Again, the patented design of the
+Again, the patented design of the HS-WS transducer is

-technology.
-It combines high speed operation with easy installation and will
+high speed operation with easy installation and will "kick-up" if struck by an

-"kick-up" if struck by an object at high speed.
+object at high speed.

 The cavitation problem is not limited to the shape of the transducer housing.